-You can pop it in the fridge before baking if you want to make it ahead of time too, which is perfect for the hustle of the holidays.
+You can pop it in the fridge before baking if you want to make it ahead of time too.
+Perfect for the hustle of the holidays.
 I hope you love this holiday side as much as I do!
 Enjoy, and happy holidays my friends :)

 Vegan Broccoli Gratin